Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays: Supplemental Material

-See supplementary material at [URL will be inserted by publisher] for lateral force measurements, estimates of hydraulic efficiency, application of Steiros \textit{et al.}'s model to the experimental data, a visualization of the solution space for the bluff-body forecasting method, and additional figures of PIV flow fields at $0.6D$ and $1.5D$ downstream of the array.
+See supplemental material at [URL will be inserted by publisher] for lateral force measurements, estimates of hydraulic efficiency, application of Steiros \textit{et al.}'s model to the experimental data, a visualization of the solution space for the generalized blockage adjustment method, sensitivity analysis of the phase-averaged and time-averaged PIV flow fields, and additional figures of PIV flow fields at $0.6D$ and $1.5D$ downstream of the array and $1.0D$ upstream of the array.